 If you think you have a bad memory, it might be that you’re just using your memory inefficiently.
 The root of the problem might actually not be a built-in genetic inability to memorize things, but rather problems in the recall phase when you are frantically digging your memory to find the thing(s) you stored earlier.
 Therefore improving recall should do wonders to remembering things.

 You can make a normal memorizing task become an assisted recall task by linking the memorizeable information with something you already know well.
 One such technique is the Loci system.
-It is an old mnemonic link technique dating back all the way to around the year 500 BC (yes, the technique is more than 2500 years old!).
+It is an old mnemonic link technique dating back to Simonides of Ceos and the year 500 BC (yes, the technique is more than 2500 years old!).
 It uses well-known locations as cues to aid memory recall.
 It can be used when trying to remember lists (e.g. shopping lists, lists of foreign words) or other linked information (e.g. presentation speeches, food recipes).

 The Loci System

 The main idea is to imagine a set of locations which one knows well, and to associate the individual locations with the items to memorise.
 The locations are places in space, for example a route through your house, or a familiar path in the city or a forest.

 Recall is done by mentally going through the original locations again, and the familiar places will act as cues to recall the memorised items.
 The places should have some natural or logical order.
 This means that you don’t go to outer space via the kitchen cupboard, or that you would enter the attic through the oven.